elvistn93/dsml-project-airbnb/README.md

-# dsml-project-airbnb
+# dsml-project-datasets
-Airbnb data visualization project using official Airbnb data and Pandas.
+Data visualization project datasets for use in ML phase